sassman/t-rec-rs/README.md

 ## Features
 - Screenshotting your terminal with 4 frames per second (every 250ms)
-- Generates high quality small sized animated gif images
+- Generates high quality small sized animated gif images or mp4 videos
 - **Build-In idle frames detection and optimization** (for super fluid presentations)
 - Applies (can be disabled) border decor effects like drop shadow
 - Runs on MacOS and Linux